InnovateForVegas/ov-smart-social/doc/en/smart-news.md

 ## User Stories

-Individual stories may be converted into Issues, or consolidated or exploded as needed for development and implementation.

 **Terms**:

 - **Consumer**: an end user of Smart News content, may be a human or some automation.